ridgetinez/18s2-2521-labnotes/lab03advice.md

 - Blame the body of the loop
 - Blame the conditional of the loop.

 Which one is more likely?
 Since the body of the loop simply moves curr further down the list i.e. ```curr = curr->next```, it's probably more to do with the condition guarding the loop.
+Hopefully you can read the following example and derive the new condition on the loop yourself.

-Instead of giving you the code, we'll build it up from the ground up.
+Let's build it up from the ground up.
 LO AND BEHOLD!
 An IntList!

 ![INITIALLIST](https://github.com/ridgetinez/18s2-2521-labnotes/blob/master/images/03-05.png)